 For if the bugle produces an indistinct sound, who will prepare himself for battle?1 Corinthians 14:8(NASB)

 However, the carnal Corinthians were exploiting their God-given spiritual gifts in an ungodly manner.
-They were using their gifts and graces for self-gratification or as a means of control.
-Their self-indulgent, carnal behaviour presented the wrong message to the world about Christianity.
-Their conduct was more akin to the pagan masses than born-again children of God, and so Paul chastised them for exploiting their spiritual gifts in this ungodly way.
+They were using their gifts for self-gratification or as a means of control.
+Their self-indulgent, carnal behaviour, presented the wrong message to the world about Christianity.
+Their conduct was more akin to the pagan masses than born-again children of God and so Paul chastised them for exploiting their spiritual gifts in this ungodly way.

-Just as spiritual gifts and grace were exploited by some in those early days of the church, there are those today who continue to use their spiritual gifts for their own purposes - for self-gratification, self-exaltation, ungodly manipulation or to control others.
-Let us use the gifts and graces with which we have been endowed wisely and for God's glory, or we will be likened to the sound of an indistinct bugle, which confuses others and dishonours the Lord.
+Just as spiritual gifts were exploited by some in those early days of the church, there are those today who continue to use their spiritual gifts for their own purposes - for self-gratification, self-exaltation, ungodly manipulation, or to control others.
+Let us use the gifts and graces with which we have been endowed wisely and for God's glory, or we will be likened to the sound of an indistinct bugle which confuses others and dishonours the Lord.

-Thank You heavenly Father for Your Word and the truths that are contained within its pages.
-We praise You for the wonderful way You taught the early Church the truths of the gospel and for protecting its message, through the power of the Holy Spirit.
-Thank You for the gifts and graces You have bestowed on me and I pray that I may use each one wisely, with discernment and for Your greater glory.
+Thank You, Heavenly Father, for Your Word and the truths that are contained within its pages.
+I praise You for the wonderful way You taught the early Church the truths of the gospel and for protecting its message, through the power of the Holy Spirit.
+Thank You for the gifts and graces You have bestowed on me, and I pray that I may use each one wisely, with discernment, and for Your greater glory.
 I pray that I would say and do nothing that would communicate an indistinct gospel message to those with whom I have to do.
-Keep my heart pure and my actions honouring to You - this I ask in Jesus' name, AMEN.
+Keep my heart pure and my actions honouring to You.
+This I ask in Jesus' name, AMEN.